huymh/Consumer-Spending-Project/README.md

 This project analyzes time-series data of anonymized purchase data from consumer credit and debit cards in the United States across 3 datasets.
 The datasets are split by the national level, state level, and the city level.
 It explores spending relations between different market category codes and consumer income in order to generate insights for data-driven action.

 ## 💡 Insights
 Here is a preview of some of the questions explored within this dataset.
-Feel free to explore the Jupyter Notebook in order to find the answer to these questions.
+Feel free to explore the Jupyter Notebook in order to see how these questions were approached.
+Answers are at the end in the conclusion!

 #### National Level
 - When did the United States return to pre-pandemic levels of spending?